Reconsidered: Books by Victor Grossman

 Republic or GDR (DDR in German) — was dedicated from the very

-beginning to the health and well-being of its people and the suppression of
+beginning to the health and well-being of its people and the prevention of

 any Nazi resurgence.
 As a socialist state, the necessities of life were